nlopez39/Redux-Ecommerce/README.md

 To use this project,

 1. Go to the cloned files, then type `npm i` in your terminal to install the appropriate dependencies.
 Be sure you’re in the correct location in your terminal first!
+2. Populate the databse by running `npm run seed`
-2. Start the project by entering `npm run develop`
+3. Start the application by running `npm run develop`

 You can also just use the live application [here](https://state-ecommerce-4.onrender.com/)

 ## Credits